yconst/YCML/README.md

 ##Getting started

-Import the project in your workspace, or compile the framework and import.
+Import the project in your workspace by dragging the .xcodeproj file.
 YCML depends on YCMatrix, which has been included as a Git submodule.

 Cocoapods support might come at a later time.